openhwgroup/cv-hpdcache/docs/source/architecture.rst

 is, all memory operations need to be processed at some point in time.
 They cannot wait indefinitely.

+Hybrid Write-Policy
+'''''''''''''''''''

+The HPDcache can handle writes in both write-back and write-through policies.
+The HPDcache handles the write policy at cacheline granularity.
+This means that at any given time, the HPDcache has two logical subsets of cachelines: one subset containing cachelines in write-back policy, and another subset containing cachelines in write-through policy.
+Any of these two subsets may be empty, meaning that all cachelines may be either write-back or write-through.

+If only one write-policy is required, the system designer can:

+  - Disable the write-back policy setting to 0 the ``CONF_HPDCACHE_WB_ENABLE`` parameter.

+  - Disable the write-through policy setting to 0 the ``CONF_HPDCACHE_WT_ENABLE`` parameter.

+When both write-policies are enabled, the request interface may set dynamically the write-policy (write-back or write-through) for the target cacheline.
+In the request interface, there are specific flags (hints) to indicate the desired policy for a given request.

+The HPDcache keeps the policy for subsequent accesses until a request/response force it to a specific policy.
+It accepts policy changes for any cacheline.
+This is, a request/response may ask for write-back policy (respectively write-through) for a given cacheline, and another request/response may ask for write-through policy (respectively write-back) for that same cacheline later.

 Cache Directory and Data
 ------------------------